Eggs From the House of Toxins!

 Our chickens have now fully ramped-up egg production, and we are sharing the surplus with friends.
 If we handed you some eggs, here are some helpful tips for enjoying them…

-Pecker, Doug, and Nugget hope you enjoy their eggs.
+Pecker, Princess Buttercluck, and Cluck Norris hope you enjoy their eggs.
 You should find that these eggs have a lot more flavor than the eggs you get from the store, and the yolks will usually be a dark, rich orange color, reflecting the fact that these chickens eat better than most humans.

 If you haven’t had eggs straight from the hen before, here are some tips…